ActivityWatch/aw-watcher-vscode/README.md

 Sends following data to ActivityWatch:
 - current project name
 - coding language
+- current file name

+Currently VS Code extensions don't support getting file/project names for non-editable files, therefore this results in the value "unknown" for those properties.
+(For instance when opening logo.png this happens)

 ## Requirements

-To run this extension you will need to have a running ActivityWatch Server
+To run this extension you will need to have a running ActivityWatch Server.

+## Commands
+#### Reload ActivityWatch
+Use this in case VS Code has been started before the AW server.

 ## Error reporting